-3.2.1.
+6.2.1.
 Calculation of the expected LFC block imbalances

-A time series is constructed based on the same time series of historic quarter-hourly positive and negative LFC block imbalances as specified in Section 3.1.1.
+The proposed update of the aFRR volume determination is based on a time series is constructed based on the same time series of historicof historical observations of quarter-hourly positive and negative LFC block imbalances as specified in Section ...
 As required by Article 152(2.a), the sampling of the historical time series is determined at 15 minutes, covers at least an entire year, and never ends earlier as 6 months before the calculation date.
 In such a 'static' methodology, the result is submitted for approval to the NRA.
 This implies that the time series, and thus the probability distribution curve, is not updated after approval of the methodology.
+When calculating the aFRR needs, a time series of LFC block imbalances is used from January 1, 2020 to December 31, 2021.

-When calculating the aFRR needs, a time series is used from July 1, 2017 to June 30, 2019.
-In contrast to a dynamic approach where reserve needs are determined daily close-to-real-time, a 'static' methodology fixing a volume for a longer period and therefore requires extrapolations of historic LFC block imbalances towards the future.
+WhenBefore calculating the aFRR needs, a time series is used from July 1, 2017 to June 30, 2019.
+In contrast to a dynamic approach where reserve needs are determined daily close to real time, a 'static' methodology fixing a volume for a longer period and therefore requires extrapolations of historic the LFC block imbalances towards the future.

-The historic time series is extrapolated by taking into account expected system evolutions between the period represented by the historical records and the period for which the FRR needs are determined in the 'static' approach, i.e. 2020.
-For every quarter-hour, the LFC block imbalance (SI_t) is increased or decreased with the expected forecast errors (FE{t,i}) resulting from the incremental capacity of each technology "i", i.e. onshore and offshore wind power, as well as photovoltaic power.
+The historic time series is extrapolated are corrected by taking into account the expected system evolutions between the period represented by the historical records and the period for which the FRR needs are determined imbalance netting process.
+Previous analysis demonstrated a large effect of imbalance netting via the IGCC cooperation on the aFRR activations and also the aFRR dimensioning study recommended a methodology taking into account imbalance netting in the

+'static' approach, i.e. 2020.calculation of the aFRR needs.
+For every quarter hourthis reason, the LFC block imbalance (SI4) is increased or decreased with imbalances after netting are calculated for every period of 15 minutes as the expected forecast errors (FE4) resulting from sum of the incremental capacity of each technology "i", i.e. onshore and offshore wind power, as well as photovoltaic power.
 Correlations between system imbalances and forecast errors are taken into account by always using the same period "t" for every parameter.
-For every quarter-hour "t", the expected LFC block imbalance in 2020 (Baseline) is calculated as:
+For every quarter-hour "t", the expected observed LFC block imbalance in 2020 (Baseline) is calculated as;and the net IGCC import.

-$$Baseline_t = (SI_t + \sum{i} IC{t,i} FE{t,i} A_i) B, \ for \ i = wind \ on shore, wind \ off shore, pv$$
+$$Baseline{t} = (SI{t} + \sum{i} IC{t,i} FE{t,i} A{i}) B, \text{ for } i = wind \text{ onshore, wind off shore, } pv$$

+→ FE{ti}=(DA{ti} - RT{ti}) / MC{ti}

-- \triangleright $FE{t,i} = (DA{t,i} RT{t,i}) / MC{t,i}$ - \circ DA{t,i}: day-ahead forecast [MW] as published on the website of Elia - \circ RT{t,i}: real-time estimation [MW] as published on the website of Elia - \circ MC{t,i}: monitored capacity [MW] as published on the website of Elia - \triangleright A_i = 1 X_iY_i: improvement factor representing the forecast accuracy improvements following intra-day predictions (X) and the ability of the BRP to adjust its portfolio following this information (Y). - X assumed to be 35% for each technology - Y is assumed to be 100% for each technology
+⊖ DA{t+}: day-ahead forecast [MW] as published on the website of Elia

+• RT{tr}: real-time estimation [MW] as published on the website of Elia

+⊖ MC{tr}: monitored capacity [MW] as published on the website of Elia

+A_i = 1 - X_iY_i: improvement factor representing the forecast accuracy improvements following intra-day predictions (X) and the ability of the BRP to adjust its portfolio following this information (Y).

+→ X assumed to be 35% for each technology

+⊖ Y is assumed to be 100% for each technology

 These figures are justified by means of historic observations.
-The literature shows that the relative theoretical improvement potential of an intra-day forecast compared to a forecast on D-1 is in the range of 30% to 40% maximum12.
-This is also confirmed on actual observation shown in Table 9.
+The literature shows that the relative theoretical improvement potential of an intra-day forecast compared to a forecast on D-1 is in the range of 30% to 40% maximum13.
+This is also confirmed on actual observation shown in .
 Elia does therefore sees no reason to change the value of 35% used in the previous years.
 However, with improving liquidity on intra-day markets, it is assumed that BRPs can adapt their portfolio in function of this forecast update.